shmuelie/CIL.JS/README.md

 The project is to be in ES3 unless there is no other choice (see threading below).
 This is to allow the broadest usage cases.

+## Reading Assemblies

+To read assemblies the Mono.Cecil project is being converted to TypeScript.

 ## Memory Model

 While ECMA-335 does not give a memory manager type generally a Garbage